 2. Mouth breathing

 When your mouth is dry, bacteria are more likely to thrive, attack the teeth, and cause cavities.
 If you find it difficult to breathe your nose, you may want to see a dentist or physician.
 Sleep apnea therapy and orthodontics can stop you from breathing through your mouth and put an end to your bad breath.

 Bacteria are often the primary suspect when it comes to bad breath.
 Poor dental hygiene may result in stinky bacteria overgrowth in your mouth.
 Furthermore, if you don’t brush and floss properly, old food debris can get rot in the back of your teeth, making your breath foul.
 If you have gum disease or plaque, you will need to see a dentist to be treated.

 Certain types of medication, such as antihistamines, can cause you to produce less saliva, leaving your mouth dry.
 If you can’t change your medication, sugar-free chewing gum can increase saliva production.
 You can also drink more water to stay hydrated.

 Tobacco products already have their own distinct scent (not necessarily pleasant), but they can also dry out the mouth and damage the gums with toxic chemicals.
 Reduce your use of tobacco products if you want fresh breath.

 Last but not least, it’s important to maintain a great oral care routine if you want great breath!
 Brush and floss at least twice a day and see your dentist twice a year.
-If you’d like to schedule an appointment with Kids Healthy Teeth in Katy, TX today, feel free to give us a call!
+If you’d like to schedule an appointment with our pediatric dentist in Katy at Kids Healthy Teeth today, feel free to give us a call!